microsoft/pxt-arcade/docs/test/skillmap/galaxy/galaxy3.md

-When you're ready, click **Done** to return to the main skillmap where you can share your activity or modify it in an unrestricted project window!
+When you're ready, click **Done** to return to the main skillmap where you can share your activity or modify it with a full toolbox!